0xadada/0xadada.github.io/docs/2024-03-21-tenet-we-live-in-a-twilight-world.md

 ---
 title: "TENET: We Live In A Twilight World"
-description: 'I try to unravel the subtle references to Hegel in Christopher Nolan''s 2020 film "Tenet"'
+description: "I try to unravel the subtle references to Hegel in Christopher Nolans' 2020 film “Tenet”"
 image: /static/images/2024-03-21-tenet-we-live-in-a-twilight-world.jpg
 tags: [essays, notes, films, christopher-nolan]
 ---

 ![Screenshot from TENET, Neil in the background behind a broken window made of reinforced glass, Protagonist in the foreground looking surprised: He discovered the Hegel references in the film!](/static/images/2024-03-21-tenet-we-live-in-a-twilight-world.jpg)

-Christopher Nolan's 2020 sci-fi action thriller **Tenet** is a heist film in which the titular organization attempts to stop the end of the world through time travel[^nolan].
+Christopher Nolans' 2020 sci-fi action thriller *Tenet* is a heist film in which the titular organization attempts to stop the end of the world through time travel[^nolan].

 Due to the sensitivity of the main characters mission, they use a call-and-response passphrase:
 "We live in a twilight world." and